forquare/hashbang0.com/content/post/2008-03-16-down-to-surrey-day-one.md

 We did, however, arrive with time to spare!
 The place where I'm staying is very nice.
 It's called [Tekels Park Guest House][1].
 I have a double bed in my room along with TV, basin and a KETTLE!
 Tea and coffee!
 And some shortbread!
 It's amazing!

-We went to somewhere which was almost like Wetherspoons, but it wasn't.
+We went to somewhere which was almost like Weatherspoons, but it wasn't.
 I had 'Surf &amp; Turf', a.k.a.
 Scampi and steak.
 It was very nice and for that with pint, it cost less than a tenner :D

 Just in the library at the moment, it's the only part of the Guest House with the internet.
 So I thought: Check emails, check Facebook, look at blog!